Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

-The general approach is that when you encounter resistance in an input file, add the terms defined in Fig. \ref{fig:resistor_stamp} in sparse linear matrix $Y$ corresponding in the index locations: $(m, m), (m, n), (n, m),$ and $(n, n)$.
+The stamps for a resistance $R$ between node $m$ and $n$ in the nodal matrix $Y$ are shown in Fig. \ref{fig:resistor_stamp}.
+The general approach is that when you encounter resistance in an input file, add the terms defined in Fig. \ref{fig:resistor_stamp} to the sparse linear matrix $Y$ in the index locations: $(m, m), (m, n), (n, m),$ and $(n, n)$.
 Here node $m$ is the from node of the resistor, and $n$ is the to node of the resistor.